-Los Angeles is one of the most expensive cities to live in.
+It's also one of the most expensive cities to live in.
 The Santa Monica Mountains cross the city and separate it into the San Fernando Valley to the north and the Los Angeles Basin to the south.
 The Los Angeles River also flows through the city at about 51 miles (82 km).
 Los Angeles moves about a quarter of an inch (6.3 millimeters) eastward each year due to its tectonic plates and uneven terrain.

-Many varieties of Judaism are represented in the greater Los Angeles area, including reformist, conservative, orthodox and reconstructionist.
-The charter of the City of Los Angeles created a system of neighborhood advisory councils that would represent the diversity of stakeholders, defined as those who live, work or own property in the neighborhood.
-Despite congestion in the city, the average daily commute time for travelers in Los Angeles is shorter than in other major cities, including New York City, Philadelphia and Chicago.
-On September 14, 1908, the Los Angeles City Council enacted residential and industrial land use zones.Los Angeles is rich in native plant species partly due to its diversity of habitats including beaches, wetlands and mountains.
+Many varieties of Judaism are represented in the greater Los Angeles area including reformist, conservative, orthodox and reconstructionist.
+The charter of the City of Los Angeles created a system of neighborhood advisory councils that would represent the diversity of stakeholders defined as those who live, work or own property in the neighborhood.
+Despite congestion in the city, the average daily commute time for travelers in Los Angeles is shorter than other major cities including New York City, Philadelphia and Chicago.
+On September 14th 1908, the Los Angeles City Council enacted residential and industrial land use zones.Los Angeles is rich in native plant species partly due to its diversity of habitats including beaches, wetlands and mountains.

-Many native species such as the Los Angeles sunflower, have become so rare that they are considered endangered.
-The Foursquare Gospel International Church was founded in Los Angeles by Aimee Semple McPherson in 1923 and continues to be based there to this day.The Japanese represent 0.9% of the population of Los Angeles and have a Little Tokyo established in the center of the city, and another major community of Japanese Americans is located in the Sawtelle district of west Los Angeles.
+Many native species such as the Los Angeles sunflower have become so rare that they are considered endangered.
+The Foursquare Gospel International Church was founded in Los Angeles by Aimee Semple McPherson in 1923 and continues to be based there to this day.The Japanese represent 0.9% of the population of Los Angeles with a Little Tokyo established in the center of the city and another major community located in Sawtelle district of west Los Angeles.
 Outside of a few centers such as Downtown, Warner Center, Century City, Koreatown, Miracle Mile, Hollywood and Westwood skyscrapers and high-rise buildings are not common in Los Angeles.Los Angeles hosts many annual awards such as Academy Awards, Primetime Emmy Awards and Grammy Awards among others.